mitchcamza/ConferenceRegistration/README.md

 - Begin typing the first or last name of an attendee in the search bar and the displayed results will update accordingly.
 - Clear the filter by removing the text, or using the 'Clear Filter' pushbutton.

+### Exporting Registrations
+1. Click on "Export Registrations" in the edit menu or tool bar.
+2. Browse to the desired directory using the file dialog and provide a file name to save the file.
+3. Click on the "save" and the registration list will be saved to file.

+**Note that selecting an existing file will overwrite its contents.**

+### Importing Registrations
+1. Click on "Import Registrations" in the edit menu or tool bar.
+2. Browse for the XML file containing the registration list to be imported.
+3. Once the file has been selected, the imported registrations will be appended to the existing registration list.

 ## Authors